 This cabinet is a bump up in price from the Sauder and sells for around $250.
 I like this cabinet because it has plenty of storage for all of your sewing notions, plus a slide out that could also hold a serger.
 Like the above cabinet, this one does not have an opening that creates a flush sewing surface.
 I have never tested this cabinet, but the Amazon reviews tended towards the positive. (*affiliate)

 The Norma Jean by Arrow* sells in the $850-$900 range (watch for sales!) with the optional Quilt Leaf* that can be purchased separately. (*affiliate) It’s very similar to the Arrow Sewnatra above, but includes four drawers and an accessory tray for storage.
 It comes in four finishes: Oak, Cherry, White, or Black.
 The airlift mechanism simplifies raising and lowering the machine which allows for easy storage.
 Along with the optional Quilt Leaf, you can get a custom machine-specific acrylic insert* from Arrow.
 Both of these options allow for a very nice sewing experience.
 I consider this cabinet an upgrade for someone who loves to sew and needs more space, but still wants the option to hide away the machine.
-Before investing, you may want to visit a dealer in your area and see if this is a good fit for you.
+Visit a dealer in your area and see if this is a good fit before investing.

 Slightly more expensive than the Norma Jean above, the Kangaroo Wallaby Sewing Cabinet* is another upgrade option. (*affiliate) This cabinet sells in the $900-$1,000 range (watch for sales).
 This is another great upgrade option for someone who is serious about their sewing.
-While it doesn’t have a lot of drawers like the Norma Jean above, it has several bins and a nice space for a serger.
-I especially like how the serger can easily be stored below and pulled out when needed.
+While it doesn’t have a lot of drawers like the Norma Jean above, it has several bins and a nice space for storing a serger.
 This cabinet also comes with a quilt leaf attached to the back which expands your work area when needed and a three-position airlift for your sewing machine.
-You can also purchase the optional acrylic machine-specific insert for a flush sewing surface.
+You can also purchase the optional acrylic machine-specific insert* for a flush sewing surface.
 Overall, I find this to be an excellent upgrade for someone who does a lot of sewing and needs a versatile cabinet.